 - Talk with you about your comfort and safety during your surgery.

-- Talk with you about the kind of anesthesia (medication to make you sleep) you will receive.
+- Talk with you about the kind of anesthesia you’ll get.

-- Answer any questions you may have about your anesthesia.
+- Answer your questions about your anesthesia.

 After Your Surgery

 The information in this section will tell you what to expect after your surgery, both during your hospital stay and after you leave the hospital.
 You’ll learn how to safely recover from your surgery.

 Write down your questions and be sure to ask your healthcare provider.

 When you wake up after your surgery, you’ll be in the Post-Anesthesia Care Unit (PACU).

 A nurse will be keeping track of your body temperature, pulse, blood pressure, and oxygen levels.
 You may be getting oxygen through a thin tube that rests below your nose or a mask that covers your nose and mouth.
 You’ll also have compression boots on your lower legs.